ClearCalcs/custom-diagram-boilerplate/docs/interactive-diagram-best-practices.md

 #### Handle multiple events

 In [examples/toggle-panels](https://github.com/ClearCalcs/custom-diagram-boilerplate/blob/main/examples/toggle-panels), a user can click on multiple panels and the toggle state of every panel is stored in an array.
-If a user interacts clicks on a 2nd panel while ClearCalcs is still processing the 1st array received from the diagram, the storedParams from the first click may be lost.
+If a user clicks on a 2nd panel while ClearCalcs is still processing the 1st array received from the diagram, the storedParams from the first click may be lost.

-The reason for this is that `getStoredParams` function is not instantly updated as soon as `setStoredParams` is called, rather only after Cleasrcalcs has finished processing and calls render again.
+The reason for this is that `getStoredParams` function is not instantly updated as soon as `setStoredParams` is called, rather only after ClearCalcs has finished processing and calls render again.
 Any user interactions in the meantime will get the `storedParams` i.e. before the click/drag event.
 See flowchart:

 <div style="text-align: center;">